mojohealy/mojohealy/content/post/evidence_base/index.md

 # Career education best practices
 These studies aggregate decades of research and hundreds of career intervention program evaluations.
-Taken together, they can be used to inform a model of evidence-based best practice in the provision of career education:
+Taken together, they can be used to inform an evidence-based model best practice in the provision of careers and employability learning:

 * repeated interventions are more effective than one-off interventions;
 * interventions facilitated by a career development expert are more effective than self-directed or computer-mediated interventions;